machineryman1/Web-Brute/README.md

-How To Use Web Brute 0.0.1 alpha
+How To Setup & Using Web Brute 0.0.1 alpha
 --------------------

 1: install python3 in your system